joshschriever/LiveNotes/README.md

 Live Notes
 ==========

-TODO - a little general info
+*Live Notes* is an Android app that notates basic MIDI input, displays it on a score, and saves to the MusicXML format.
+Version 1.0 was completed for my senior thesis at the University of Northern Iowa.

-TODO - mention where the apk and video are located
+Located in the "other" directory are a demo video, as well as an apk file to be installed on Android devices.

-TODO - mention only the evaluation version can be built
+Contributions are welcome.
+If you wish to build *Live Notes* yourself, only the "evaluation" version can be built, not the "licensed" version.
+It will simply have a watermark over the score.

 License
 -------